Bodies, black boxes handed over from Ukraine crash site

 'WHAT ARE THEY TRYING TO HIDE?'

-U.S. President Barack Obama said it was time for Putin and Russia "to pivot away from the strategy that they've been taking and get serious about trying to resolve hostilities within Ukraine."
+U.S. President Barack Obama said it was time for Russian President Vladimir Putin and Russia "to pivot awayfrom the strategy that they've been taking and get serious abouttrying to resolve hostilities within Ukraine."

 He said Putin and Russia had a direct responsibility to compel separatists to cooperate with the investigation, and that the burden was on Moscow to insist that separatists stop tampering with the probe, he said.